yami2200/visualnovelcreator/CONTRIBUTING.md

 ## 💻 Coding :

 You think that some part of the software could be added or improved, and you feel quite comfortable to code them ?
+You have a solution for some issues ?
+Don't hesitate to make pull request to improve the app.

+Note : The packaging (for Windows) will not work if you fork the app because the windows package folder isn't on the github because of file size.
-Don't hesitate to contact me.
+If you need it just contact me.